pagkly/Zed/Investopedia3/Theoretical Value (Of A Right) Definition.md

 Continuing from the above example, the stock price during the ex-rights period is $38, the theoretical value of the right during the exercise rights period would be ($38 - $35) / 4 = $0.75.

-A right’s value is calculated using the same parameters used for pricing options, including the rights subscription price, prevailing interest rates, time to expiration, and the share price of the underlying stock, taking into consideration the level of its [volatility](https://www.investopedia.com/terms/v/volatility.asp).
-The major difference is that rights have significantly less [time value](https://www.investopedia.com/terms/t/timevalue.asp) than most options because of their comparatively short lifespan.
+A right’s value is calculated using the same parameters used for pricing options, including the rights subscription price, prevailing interest rates, time to expiration, and the share price of the underlying stock, taking into consideration the level of its [[volatility]](https://www.investopedia.com/terms/v/volatility.asp).
+The major difference is that rights have significantly less [[time value]](https://www.investopedia.com/terms/t/timevalue.asp) than most options because of their comparatively short lifespan.

 ## Theoretical Nil Paid Price